Are you feeling under pressure, overworked, or that there is just too much to do?

 1) The position follows momentum.

 Hire support roles slowly and wisely.
-When you do hire support staff, always ask the question of the staff who receives the help, “What will you do with the time you get back?”
+When you do hire support staff, always ask the question of the team who receives the help, “What will you do with the time you get back?”

 3) The position allows you to focus on your priorities.

-When you hire staff to “free you up” in order to focus on key priorities, you actually have to tenaciously tend to those priorities.
-It is altogether too easy to allow the newly found time to get sucked in the lost grind of more stuff to do.
+When you hire staff to “free you up” to focus on key priorities, it’s essential to tend to those priorities tenaciously.
+It is too easy to allow the newly found time to get sucked in the never-ending process of more stuff to do.

 4) The position is backed by financial resources.

-Many of my colleagues have stepped out in faith to raise money for a new position, and while I can admire that, it’s also a substantial risk based on some pretty big assumptions.
+Several of my peers have stepped out in faith to raise money for a new position, and while I can admire that, it’s also a substantial risk based on some pretty big assumptions.

 Action steps in creating a new position:

-- Write a detailed job description
+- Write a detailed job description.

-- Make sure your key leaders are in agreement
+- Make sure your key leaders are in agreement.

-- Identify how you will fund the new position
+- Identify how you will fund the new position.